Kiho/nest-typeorm-example/README.md

 - Additional ORM's such as Mongoose could be implemented in this module easily by simply defining additional services which manage configuration and connection.
 - The interface `Service<T>` is provided for loose coupling between controllers and services, so you'll see use of it in the examples.
 - TypeORM is configured to find and manage all entities under `src/modules`, so just name your entities `anything.entity.ts` and TypeORM will pick them up.
-- TypeORM's autosync is on by default so the db schema will be updated automatically by TypeORM
+- TypeORM's autosync is on by default so the db schema will be updated automatically by TypeORM.

 ### Example
 ```typescript